jothamgoh/jothamgoh.github.io/blog/_posts/2023-09-24-Published-on-WordPress-and-GitHub-v2.markdown

 ---
 categories: []
-date: '2023-09-24T07:03:00'
+date: '2023-09-24T07:12:00'
 permalink: chapter_4_learning_to_code
 tags: []
-title: Published on WordPress and GitHub with changed title (v4)
+title: Published on WordPress and GitHub with changed title (v6)
 ---

 I’m changing the title again.
-This post should just be on wordpress and on GitHub with edited title.<br />
+This post should just be on wordpress and github.
+Let’s try to edit this on github again.<br />

 <br />